Smiles from Sean believes that there is always a reason to smile, and together we can create more smiles.

 2. To raise money for families in need of help with incidentals while they are caring for their child in the hospital.

 Only a few days prior to Sean being diagnosed with a rare brain tumor, his father had become newly unemployed and the family was gravely concerned about how they would make ends meet as they cared for Sean and his 3 younger siblings, the youngest only 2 months old.
 At that time, the only family member who was able to help us was Sean’s paternal grandmother.
 Unfortunately, the tasks and responsibilities of caring for Sean and trying to maintain some sense of security for his siblings in this difficult time were extensive and led to our family humbly needing to accept the support, care, and kindness of our friends, our community, and even strangers.
 With the support of many, we were able to struggle through.
-Now we want to pay it forward and we want to be there for other families the way our friends and community was there for us.
+Now we want to pay it forward and we want to be there for other families the way our friends and community were there for us.

 3. To raise awareness about the importance of annual well-child visits and advocating for your child.